usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 * High-level cost factors and rationale (not dollar estimates)
 * Thoughtful solution recommendations aligned with agency context

 ### IV.
-Next Steps / Follow-Up
+Next steps / Follow-Up

-* (Optional) Encourage learners to begin drafting a rough Statement of Objectives (SOO) for Casey’s acquisition
+* (Optional) Encourage learners to begin drafting a rough Statement of Objectives (SOO) for Casey’s acquisition.
 * Review the [Periodic Table of Acquisition Innovations](https://acquisitiongateway.gov/periodic-table) for preparations on SOO development, acquisition strategies, evaluation criteria, and starting to think about setting up the contract and its award.

 ______________________________________________

-## M3S3 Case Study Facilitator Guide
+## M3S3 Case study facilitator guide

 **Module 3 Sprint 3**